 Location: 523 Lindeman Dr, Bloomsbury

-Opening Hours: Monday to Saturday 10 am to 2 pm (bookings required)
+Opening Hours: Monday, Tuesday, Thursday, Friday, Saturday 10 am to 2 pm (bookings required)

 About 40 minutes drive north of Airlie Beach is the town of Bowen, and there are plenty of attractions here to keep you busy for the day.
 With eight beautiful beaches to explore and the inner reef just meters from some of the bays, you can be snorkelling in no time at all.
 Don’t miss the iconic Horseshoe Bay that’s a favourite with tourists and locals alike, be sure to drop by Rose Bay for some gorgeous scenery or Grays Bay if water sports are more your thing.